Adimpression/Learning/README.md

 2. Then you will implement this (If you did some other message, it should appear accordingly): https://storage.googleapis.com/dimensions.x.qs.fyi/displayedhelloworld/displayedhelloworld/index.proto note the service. (few lines of code).
 Basically a gRPC service.
 3. Build  a docker image serving gRPC on port 8080.
 Push it to Docker Hub(public).
-4. Create a discovery file (pull request) [here]((https://github.com/Adimpression/Discovery/blob/master/displayedhelloworld.register.yaml) [Example] (https://github.com/Adimpression/Discovery/blob/master/displayedhelloworld.register.yaml) and send us a pull request.
+4. Create a discovery file (pull request) [here](https://github.com/Adimpression/Discovery/) and [example](https://github.com/Adimpression/Discovery/blob/master/displayedhelloworld.register.yaml) and send us a pull request.
 It is basically the image and tag (version) plus a few other configurations of which mainly needed are

 ```
   appState: 'IsDisplayedHelloWorld'